God0nlyKnows/JBooru/README.md

 # JBooru
-A package that download a crucial info about posts from booru sites
+A package that download a crucial info about posts from most popular booru sites

 ### Example Usage